Ryukyo/Kodokura/README.md

 Senior project during our time at Code Chrysalis

-You can find a video showcase of our application here: >insert YouTube URL when available<
+You can find a video showcase of our application here: https://youtu.be/6BYSkF4_gQ4?t=589
 </br>
 You can find a live demo of our application here: https://youtu.be/8WSQdy1MN-c